Murders of Bibaa Henry and Nicole Smallman

-On 6 June 2020, sisters Bibaa Henry, aged 46, and Nicole Smallman, aged 27, were murdered by Danyal Hussein in Fryent Country Park, London.
+On 6 June 2020, Black British sisters Bibaa Henry, aged 46, and Nicole Smallman, aged 27, were murdered by 18-year-old British Kurd, Danyal Hussein in Fryent Country Park, London.
+At around 1 a.m., Hussein, armed with a 12 cm knife, stabbed Henry eight times and Smallman 28 times as she fought back.
+They were found by Smallman’s boyfriend in a wooded area 36 hours later and a day after they were reported missing to police.

-Hussein, 18 years old, was charged with both crimes and ultimately convicted.
+Hussein was charged with the murders and convicted in July 2021.
 He was sentenced to life, with a minimum 35-year term.
 Hussein was motivated by his belief killing the sisters as part of an occult ritual would bring him financial wealth.
 The case also featured police misconduct, when two constables posed with the victim's bodies for selfies which they shared with others.

 The reporting and investigation of the killings provoked widespread discussion of women's safety, police misconduct and systemic racism.
 The incident also provoked discussion of the ease of online access to violent cultist and political material, which influenced and motivated the killer.

 The mother of the two victims, Mina Smallman, called on the Metropolitan Police Chief Cressida Dick to resign over the way the case was handled.
 Following this and other controversies, Dick resigned in February 2022.

 Victims

 Bibaa Henry (born 5 June 1974) lived in Wembley, north-west London, and was a social worker at Buckinghamshire Council described by her family as being "a passionate advocate for safeguarding vulnerable children and families".

 Nicole Smallman (born 3 August 1992) lived in Harrow, north-west London, and worked as a freelance photographer.
+She was a graduate of the University of Westminster.

 They were the daughters of the Venerable Mina Smallman, the Church of England's first female archdeacon from a black and minority ethnic background.